zepinglee/citeproc-js/manual/citeproc-doc.rst

 scripts that can be used to confirm that the system performs correctly after installation.
 The tests begin as individual human-friendly fixtures written in a special format, shown in the sample file immediately below.
-In prepare the tests for use, each is ground into a machine-friendly form (JSON), and a Javascript execution wrapper for each fixture is registered in the processor test framework.
+Tests for use by grinding them into a machine-friendly form (JSON), and by writing a Javascript execution wrapper for each fixture to disk (under ``./tests/javascript/``) for use in the processor test framework.
 The tests are then processed in a separate operation by invoking one of the top-level test runner commands.

 This section describes the arrangement of the files, the internal layout of the human-readable version of the text fixtures, the scripts